datapublica/opendata-graph/README.md

 -----------------
 We crawled the whole Common Crawl corpus, and for each website we built two scores : an open-data score, and a "french" score.
 If both are big enough, the website is kept to build the graph, with all its outgoing links (which are used to build edges of the graph).
 One the crawl is over and the websites selected, two files are generated : the first one contains the nodes, the second one contains the edges (which node is connected ti which one).

+**Important** : to build Java Project (in commonCrawl directory), you need to complete a configuration file with your Amazon information, located on _commonCrawl/src/main/resources/aws.properties_

 Categorization
 --------------
 The nodes are then categorized and qualified : type (Companies, associations/citizen, State) and function (Open-Data Speaker, Open-Data Dealer).